arielkonopka/Gardens-of-Eris/README.md

 We can now decide where to place our objects, we assign an object to coordinates, and then scatter it across the rectangle.

+# Random element placement
+I finally started implementing this.
+Now it works like this, until there is 10me space available, randomly pick objects to be placed, then find a chamber that fits the best in size.
+Mark that chamber banned, so it will not be used another time.
+Sometimes close the chamber with doors and loose the key somewhere.

 ## skins.json file

 This file contains the skin definition for the game.
 It has quite a flexible design, you can for eg. have different animations for different subtypes of element, that are turned in different directions.